Drinking Water: Groundwater Standards

 Isoxaflutole Benzoic Acid

-The groundwater standards for isoxaflutole benzoic acid were recommended in Cycle 10 (2019).
+DHS recommended groundwater standards for isoxaflutole benzoic acid in Cycle 10 (2019).
+However, these standards were not adopted in administrative rule.*

 Isoxaflutole benzoic acid is a breakdown product of isoxaflutole.
 After isoxaflutole turns into isoxaflutole diketonitrile, it more slowly, turns into isoxaflutole benzoic acid.
 Studies have shown that exposure to high levels of isoxaflutole benzoic can affect weight gain and food consumption.